Moinom/splitbot/README.md

 ## run your bot

-Start the node script with 'node index.js'.
+Start the node script with 'node index.js' in your terminal (that is open in your project folder).
 If you want the bot to keep assigning newly joined members to the roles, you'll have to host the bot to be always online.

 ## bot commands